Raj-Srikar/Sudoku-Solver/README_SudokuFuncs.md

     returns: list, 'return_list' which contains lists of all the possible combinations of 'li' list

 **block_number(row, column)**
-    Detemines the block number in which the given row and column numbers intersects in sudoku
+    Determines the block number in which the given row and column numbers intersects in sudoku

     args:
     -rows - Row number